Distributor Legal Center

 6.2 Choco shall investigate the cause of the breach and, where appropriate, take reasonable measures to mitigate its possible adverse effects.

-6.3 If Supplier is obliged to inform the supervisory authorities and/or data subjects about the personal data breach, Choco shall assist the Supplier with complying with this obligation, taking into account the nature of processing and the information available to Choco.
-Any additional costs incurred by Choco in this context, which exceed statutory processor obligations under the applicable law shalll be borne by Supplier.
+6.3 If Distributor is obliged to inform the supervisory authorities and/or data subjects about the personal data breach, Choco shall assist the Distributor with complying with this obligation, taking into account the nature of processing and the information available to Choco.
+Any additional costs incurred by Choco in this context, which exceed statutory processor obligations under the applicable law shal be borne by Distributor.

-6.4 Choco shall notify Supplier of any subpoena or other judicial or administrative order, process or proceeding seeking access to, or disclosure of, the Personal Data insofar as such notification is not prohibited by law.
-If Supplier is obliged to provide information to a supervisory authority regarding the processing of the Personal Data or to otherwise cooperate with such authorities, Choco shall support Supplier in providing such information insofar as Supplier does not have the information itself and reasonably cooperate with Supplier and with supervisory authorities, including granting the competent supervisory authority the necessary rights of access, information and inspection.
+6.4 Choco shall notify Distributor of any subpoena or other judicial or administrative order, process or proceeding seeking access to, or disclosure of, the Personal Data insofar as such notification is not prohibited by law.
+If Distributor is obliged to provide information to a supervisory authority regarding the processing of the Personal Data or to otherwise cooperate with such authorities, Choco shall support Distributor in providing such information insofar as Distributor does not have the information itself and reasonably cooperate with Distributor and with supervisory authorities, including granting the competent supervisory authority the necessary rights of access, information and inspection.

-6.5 Choco shall provide reasonable assistance to Supplier regarding Supplier’s compliance with its obligations related to security of processing, data protection impact assessments and prior consultations with the supervisory authorities in each case taking into account the nature of the processing and information available to Choco.
-Any additional costs incurred by Choco in this context, exceeding the foreseen statutory processor obligations under the applicable law, will be borne by Supplier.
+6.5 Choco shall provide reasonable assistance to Distributor regarding Distributor’s compliance with its obligations related to security of processing, data protection impact assessments and prior consultations with the supervisory authorities in each case taking into account the nature of the processing and information available to Choco.
+Any additional costs incurred by Choco in this context, exceeding the foreseen statutory processor obligations under the applicable law, will be borne by Distributor.

 7. Data Deletion and Return

-7.1 Upon termination of the Agreement and written request from Supplier, Choco will either delete or return the Personal Data, unless Choco is obliged to continue storing the Personal Data under applicable law.
+7.1 Upon termination of the Agreement and written request from Distributor, Choco will either delete or return the Personal Data, unless Choco is obliged to continue storing the Personal Data under applicable law.

 7.2 Some Personal Data may be archived in Choco’s back-up systems and such archived Personal Data will be deleted in accordance with Choco’s retention policy.
 Any Personal Data archived in backups will be isolated and protected from any further processing.
 For the period that the data is stored after the termination of the Agreement, the rights and obligations of the Parties under this DPA shall continue to apply.